plone/performance-testing/getting-started-with-jmeter.rst

     * Thread Group

       The root element of every test plan.
-Simulatest the (concurrent) users than run all requests.
+Simulates the (concurrent) users than run all requests.
 Each thread simulates a single user.

     * HTTP Request Default (Configuration Element)